 - Service to the mission of the American Heart Association

 The Nominating Committee of the council will review nominations submitted by council fellows and make the final recommendation of the recipient.

-How to Make a Nomination
+How to Apply or Make a Nomination

 Each nomination should contain the following documents in PDF format:

 - A letter of nomination, drafted on electronic letterhead with a signature.
 The letter should outline and provide clear examples of how the candidate meets the criteria.

 - A primary letter of recommendation from a colleague who can evaluate the candidate's research contributions.
 The letter must address each of the major award evaluation criteria and indicate what distinguishes the candidate in each criterion.

 - Up to 2 additional letters of support.

 The Herrick Award honoree will be recognized at the AHA Scientific Sessions at the Annual Dinner of the Council on Clinical Cardiology.
 The honoree will be invited to present a state-of-the-art lecture at the dinner and will also receive the following:

 - Reimbursement for hotel accommodations for one night, all ground transportation, and subsistence on the day of the award presentation